Do we really need so many Montessori reading materials?

 As you can probably tell by now, Souzzann is a phonics geek and she wants all Montessori educators, parents, and children to love reading – and phonics – as well.
 As part of her work to help streamline Montessori environments (better for children and the adults who make materials), she is updating our phonics materials.

 You can be part of this process.
-Anyone who purchases this program after June 1, 2017 will get free updates, including the new phonics dictionaries projected to be available in early July 2017 as a free bonus!
+Anyone who purchases this program after June 1, 2017 will get free updates, including the new phonics dictionaries as a free bonus!

 Also, be sure to read the next section carefully to learn about all our limited-time bonuses.
-For the summer of 2017 only, Souzzann is providing personal support for those who buy this program.
-Facebook support will be ongoing but private webinars for those who purchase a Montessori for Everybody Home Study Course are available for only a short time.
+For early 2018 only, Souzzann is providing personal support for those who buy this program.
+Facebook support will be ongoing but special videos based on your questions and requests – and Facebook live sessions – will be for only a short time.

 - Private Facebook group for ongoing support from Souzzann and other Montessorians experienced with using the Montessori for Everybody program.
-During the summer of 2017 only, as she is actively updating and streamlining the Montessori for Everybody information, Souzzann will be active in the group most weekdays.
-If you want her feedback on your Montessori needs, buy as early as possible this summer.
+During early 2018 only, as she is actively updating and streamlining the Montessori for Everybody information, Souzzann will be active in the group most weekdays.
+If you want her feedback on your Montessori needs, buy as early as possible in 2018.

-- Free updates to this program, including the new phonics dictionaries projected to be available in early July 2017 and new checklists and recommended materials lists.
+- Free updates to this program, including the new phonics dictionaries and new checklists and recommended materials lists.

-- Private webinars with Souzzann, with replays recordings available, on new updates.
+- Private Facebook live Q&A’s with Souzzann, with replays recordings available, on new updates.

 - Attend live and get your question answers by Souzzann, or you may post your questions in the group ahead of time.
 (Available for a limited time only, this is an unusual opportunity to get personal training with Souzzann.
 Her Montessori consultation rates are $1000 a day for nonprofit schools and are going up soon.)